-Debra Coy joined our Board in March 2018.
-Ms. Coy is a partner with XPV Water Partners, a water-focused growth equity fund in North America, with primary responsibility for managing the firm's external strategic relationships.
-Prior to becoming a partner in 2015, Ms. Coy served as an advisor to XPV Water Partners since 2010.
-Ms. Coy served as Non-Executive Director for Headworks International Inc., a wastewater treatment technology firm, from 2013 until 2016.
-From 2010 to 2015, Ms. Coy was a principal with Svanda & Coy Consulting, providing strategic advisory services for water and infrastructure investors, corporations and municipal utilities.
+Debra Coy joined our Board in March 2018, and serves as a member of our Audit Committee and Compensation Committee.
+Ms. Coy is a Principal of Svanda & Coy Consulting, which she co-founded in 2010, providing strategic advisory services for water sector investors, corporations, and municipal utilities from a capital markets perspective.
+She is also an advisory Executive in Residence with XPV Water Partners, a water-focused growth equity fund in North America, where she served as Partner from 2015 through 2019.
+Ms. Coy served as a member of the board of directors and as a member of the Audit Committee of AquaVenture Holdings Limited from February 2019 and though March 2020, when the company was sold.
+She also served as Non-Executive Director for Headworks International Inc. from 2013 until 2016.
 Prior to 2010, Ms. Coy worked on Wall Street as an equity research analyst for more than 20 years, developing expertise in covering the global water sector.
 During this time, Ms. Coy served as the Managing Director leading coverage of the water sector for Janney Montgomery Scott's Capital Markets group and held senior equity research roles with the Stanford Washington Research Group, Schwab Capital Markets, HSBC Securities and National Westminster Bank.
-Ms. Coy was nominated to serve on the board of directors of the public company, Global Water Resources, Inc., and will stand for election on May 16, 2018.
-Ms. Coy has previously served as co-chair of the Water Environment Federation's Global Water Strategies Council.
+Ms. Coy currently sits on the board of directors of the public company, Global Water Resources, Inc., and is chair of its Corporate Governance, Nominating, Environmental, and Health and Safety Committee.
+Ms. Coy will stand for re-election to Global Water Resources, Inc.'s board in May 2020.
 Ms. Coy received a B.A. in English and Journalism from Southern Adventist University in Tennessee and an M.A. in Journalism from the University of Maryland.
 We believe that Ms. Coy's extensive background in investing, equity research and infrastructure policy will provide the board with valuable insight as we execute our growth and capital markets strategies.

-Raymond W. Holdsworth joined our Board in 2009, serves as the chairperson of our Compensation Committee and is a member of our Strategy, Mergers and Acquisitions Committee.
+Raymond W. Holdsworth joined our Board in 2009, and serves as the chairperson of our Compensation Committee and is a member of our Strategy, Mergers and Acquisitions Committee.
 Mr. Holdsworth previously served as Vice Chairman of Corporate Development for AECOM from October 2005 through March 2009.
 Mr. Holdsworth joined AECOM in 1992 and held a number of positions, including President, before being named Vice Chairman in 2005.
 During his tenure at AECOM, he led a variety of outreach, growth and diversification activities.
 Mr. Holdsworth began his career at Peat Marwick Mitchell and worked in California's Office of Transportation Planning and Research.
 He has also held senior management positions, including president, with DMJM, an engineering/architectural firm in the transportation and infrastructure industry.
 He worked for International Technology Corp. and Parsons Brinckerhoff Quade & Douglas Inc., a company that provides strategic consulting, planning, engineering and program and construction management services relating to infrastructure.
 Mr. Holdsworth received a B.A. in English in 1964 from Lake Forest College and an M.B.A. in 1969 from the University of Pennsylvania, Wharton School of Business.
 He is a director of the California Chamber of Commerce and the Los Angeles Economic Development Corporation and a former Vice Chairman of the Civil Engineering Research Foundation/International Institute.
 As a past trustee of the California State University system, he chaired the Audit committee for three consecutive years.
 We believe that Mr. Holdsworth's background in engineering and experience as the Vice Chairman of Corporate Development for AECOM during the time when it became a public company provides useful insight to the Board with regard to our growth strategy and strategic initiatives.